Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 corruption issues, and my use case does not require running apps on TrueNAS so 8 GiB of RAM is sufficient (I still hit near-2.5Gbps speeds consistently).
 This is purely for data storage and access over Samba with my macOS single client.

+TODO: verify AURGA Ctrl+Alt+Del instructions.

 TODO: confirm mobile view.

 ---

 ## 1.0.0 Installation Procedure

-This section will go over listing the prerequisites, preparing the installation media, and installing the OS onto the Aiffro.
+This section will go over listing the prerequisites, preparing the installation media, and installing TrueNAS on the Aiffro.
 Avoid using the USB-A ports on the Aiffro since they're limited to USB 2.0 speeds.

 ### 1.1.0 Prerequisites